Ultra-short bond funds and money market funds: Know the difference

 Summary: Investors may turn to money market mutual funds to generate potential earnings on cash needed in a short time frame.
 Ultra-short bond funds are another investing vehicle that may offer modestly higher yields—but also higher risk.
 Learn the difference between the two products.

-Money market funds are a type of mutual fund that invest in very high-quality, short-term debt instruments including US Treasuries and agencies (e.g., Fannie Mae and Freddie Mac), and cash-equivalent securities, such as commercial paper and certificates of deposit.
+Money market funds are a type of mutual fund that invest in very high-quality, short-term debt instruments, including US Treasuries and agency bonds (e.g., those issued by federally backed home mortgage companies Fannie Mae and Freddie Mac), as well as cash-equivalent securities, such as commercial paper and certificates of deposit.
 They pay out income that typically reflects short-term market interest rates.
 Because they can only invest in certain securities with very short maturities and high credit quality, they are among the least volatile investment vehicles.
 In fact, the daily pricing, or net asset value, rarely changes, but more on that later.

 Ultra-short bond funds are mutual funds or exchange-traded funds (ETFs) that invest in short-term fixed income securities.
 However, ultra-short bond funds have more investment flexibility than money market funds and can invest in a broader universe of securities, including corporate debt, government securities, mortgage-backed securities, and other asset-backed securities in accordance with the terms of their prospectus.
 They generally have the freedom to invest in securities of longer maturity and lower credit quality, and as a result possibly provide higher yields.

-By law, money market funds can only invest in securities with maturities of 13 months or less and the weighted-average maturity of the portfolio must be 60 days or less.
-This typically means they are less vulnerable to interest rate risk than longer-maturing bond funds.
+• Money market funds can only invest in securities with maturities of 13 months or less and the weighted-average maturity of the portfolio must be 60 days or less.
+The shorter duration of these securities means their prices are less sensitive to changes in interest rates than longer-maturing bond funds.

-Ultra-short bond funds can invest in bonds with varying maturities; however, the average duration of the funds tend to be around one year or less.
+• Ultra-short bond funds can invest in bonds with varying maturities; however, the average duration of the funds tend to be around one year or less.
 While their duration could be longer than that of money market funds, it tends to be shorter than other short- or medium-term bond funds.
+In high-interest rate environments, ultra-short bond funds of certain types may be more vulnerable to losses if they have longer durations.

 Certain money market funds seek to maintain a $1 net asset value (NAV), which represents the per-share value of a fund’s assets minus its liabilities.
 Investors can generally sell their shares back to a money market fund on any business day at the NAV.

-Ultra-short bond funds, on the other hand, have fluctuating net asset values, which means investors always run the risk of losing the principal amount of their investment.
+Ultra-short bond funds, on the other hand, have fluctuating net asset values based on changes in the value of the underlying securities, which means investors always run the risk of losing the principal amount of their investment.

 Other details to know

-Ultra-short bond mutual funds, as well as money market mutual funds, only trade once a day when the market closes.
+Money market mutual funds, as well as ultra-short bond mutual funds only trade once a day when the market closes.
 Ultra-short bond ETFs, however, can be traded on an intraday basis.

 Keep in mind, FDIC insurance does not cover money market funds or ultra-short bond funds.